martinjackson/simple-widgets/docs/UsingCSS.md

 import '../node_modules/simple-widgets/lib/doubleListBox.css'
 ```

-## Being able to Modify CSS files to meet your styling needs
+## C. Being able to Modify CSS files to meet your styling needs

 1. Copy the css files from the library into the public directory of your project.  ***There might be a postinstall script in your package.json to do this.
 If you plan on changing the css you might want to remove this script after you do the initial install.***
 ```